IOR88/shiny-marine/README.md

 or cannot be built.

 ### 5. Improvements.
 * Adding SQL views for types and ship names.
+* Providing secure way to include or pass ENV variables to shiny application.
+* Installation of devtools

 ### 6. Instalation.
 #### 6.1.
 Leaflet and dependencies